 UK Rental Property Rules

-In recent years the laws on UK property rental have changed significantly, so much so its led to some saying the UK government have been anti-landlords.
+In recent years the laws on UK property rental have changed significantly, so much so it led to some saying the UK government has been anti-landlords.

-Yearly gas and electric certificates to ensure the property adheres to basis safety standards.
+Yearly gas and electric certificates to ensure the property adheres to basic safety standards.

 Before renting out the property an energy performance certificate (EPC) is also required.
 These should be done when buying the property and so shouldn’t be an additional expense.

 And talking about safety, you need to ensure there are working smoke alarms, furniture met minimum safety standards, and that electrical devices are safe.